drewmcneely/adjoint1b/blogpost/blogpost.md

 In traditional probability, we define a conditional probability as "the probability of one event given that another event is already known to have occurred."
 This is constructed from a joint probability distribution, whose values are "renormalized" to the restriction of the known event.

-For example, say the forecast for today given jointly for pressure and weather, and the data is given in the table below:
+For example, say the forecast for today given jointly for temperature and weather, and the data is given in the table below:

 $$
 p =
 \array{\arrayopts{\collines{solid} \rowlines{solid}}
- & \mathbf{High} & \mathbf{Low} \\
+ & \mathbf{Hot} & \mathbf{Cold} \\
 \mathbf{Sunny}  & .1 & \\
 \mathbf{Cloudy} & .1 & .2 \\
 \mathbf{Rainy}  &    & .6
 }
 $$

-Say we have a barometer and now for a fact that the pressure outside is low.
-With this updated information, what's our new estimate for the chance of rain?
+Now if we feel that it's cold outside, what's our new estimate for the chance of rain?
 We can calculate this by restricting our data to only the event of low pressure, and renormalizing that data to sum up again to 1.
 Renormalization is easily done by dividing our values by the total probability of that restriction, which is $.2 + .6 = .8$.
-So the chance of rain *given* that it's low pressure is $.6/.8 = .75$.
+So the chance of rain *given* that it's cold is $.6/.8 = .75$.

 From here, we have a general formula for calculating conditional probability in the finite case: